The Corn Yield Forecasting Center: Approach and Interpretation of Results

 - a well-validated crop simulation model (UNL Hybrid-Maize).

 Historical (last 20+ years) and real-time daily weather data are needed for yield forecasting.
-Meteorological variables required for simulating real-time crop growth and development includes solar radiation, maximum and minimum temperature, precipitation, relative humidity, wind speed and precipitation.
+Meteorological variables required for simulating real-time crop growth and development include solar radiation, maximum and minimum temperature, precipitation, relative humidity, wind speed, and precipitation.
 The YFC relies on measured data collected through state weather networks, including the

 - High Plains Regional Climate Center (HPRCC),